Legacy Giving

 Need help deciding?

 We would be glad to help you choose the most fitting designation for your gift.
-Contact us.
+Contact the Treasurer.

 • Outline drawing of a check with a pen writing on it.